deviaskm/deviaskm/README.md

 I'm a full stack developer.
 Currently, I'm 20 years old, and I am passionate about web development and creating incredible user experiences.
 I am always looking for new challenges that allow me to learn and improve my skills.

- - 💻 My favorite programming language is JavaScript.
+ - 💻 My favorite programming language is JavaScript and Python.
  - 🚀 Currently, I am learning React, PHP and Tailwind.

 ## I love working with 🥰